adiser/saa-aggression-detection/README.md

 python stream.py
 ```

-The default demo video shows a realtime prediction of two individuals involved in a fight
-My python implementation of Rank Pooling Algorithm is also included inside in the form of a function accepting a stack of frames to be rankpooled.
+The default demo video shows a realtime prediction of two individuals involved in a fight.
+The python implementation of Rank Pooling Algorithm is also included inside in the form of a function accepting a stack of frames to be rankpooled.
 ```
 frames = buffer.get()
 arp(frames)